Dramamine does not effectively relieve nasal or sinus congestion as it is designed to treat motion sickness, not congestion symptoms.

 Using Dramamine off-label for congestion might lead to unintended consequences:

-• Experiencing unnecessary sedation affecting daily activities
+- Experiencing unnecessary sedation that affects driving, work, school, or daily activities

 Better Alternatives for Nasal Congestion Relief